Mining: Underground mining

-Sub-surface mining consists of digging tunnels or shafts into the earth to reach buried ore deposits.
-Ore, for processing, and waste rock, for disposal, are brought to the surface through the tunnels and shafts.
-Sub-surface mining can be classified by the type of access shafts used, and the extraction method or the technique used to reach the mineral deposit.
+Subsurface mining involves digging tunnels or shafts into the earth to access buried ore deposits.
+Ore for processing and waste rock for disposal are brought to the surface through the tunnels and shafts.
+Subsurface mining can be classified by the type of access shafts used, the extraction method, or the technique for reaching the mineral deposit.
 Drift mining uses horizontal access tunnels, slope mining uses diagonally sloping access shafts, and shaft mining uses vertical access shafts.
 Mining in hard and soft rock formations requires different techniques.

 Other methods include shrinkage stope mining, which is mining upward, creating a sloping underground room, long wall mining, which is grinding a long ore surface underground, and room and pillar mining, which is removing ore from rooms while leaving pillars in place to support the roof of the room.
-Room and pillar mining often leads to retreat mining, in which supporting pillars are removed as miners retreat, allowing the room to cave in, thereby loosening more ore.
-Additional sub-surface mining methods include hard rock mining, bore hole mining, drift and fill mining, long hole slope mining, sub level caving, and block caving.
+Room-and-pillar mining often leads to retreat mining, in which supporting pillars are removed as miners retreat, allowing the room to cave in and thereby loosening more ore.
+Additional sub-surface mining methods include hard rock mining, borehole mining, drift and fill mining, long hole slope mining, sub-level caving, and block caving.